 A prenuptial, or premarital, agreement is one entered into prior to getting married.
 Its purpose is to protect the assets of each individual and to make sure financial responsibilities and privileges are properly understood prior to entering into a marriage.
 This is far more reliable than figuring out how to divide everything during an emotionally charged divorce.

-Hart & David helps our private clients with estate planning and asset protection through structuring marital agreements.
+Hart David Carson helps our private clients with estate planning and asset protection through structuring marital agreements.
 This can help you in a variety of ways, including:

 - Protecting children by outlining custody and financial responsibilities